moulos-lab/meta-caller/UseCase.md

 # Use case

 1. **Pre-processing**

 The files must be .bam format.
 Using the metacaller with real data sets, we saw that chromosomes other the 1...22 and X,Y could cause spp to crash, so they should be removed beforehand.
 Also the chromosomes should be in the format of 1,2,...,Y and not CHR1,CHR2,...,CHRY or chr1,chr2,...,chrY.
 Finally the bigger file must be downsampled since some of the callers don't do that before the peak calling (homer, PeakRanger, spp) but even macs2 that by default downsamples the bigger one, it does that by linear scaling, which gives different results (only Q's peaks are the same).

 2. **Options**

-The help menu of metacaller is the following:
+The help menu of meta-caller is the following:

 ```
 usage: meta-caller [options]